Archery GB updates on COVID-19

 We therefore ask you to read and consider the guidelines carefully, before making a decision whether to return to archery during this current phase.
 Please do not feel pressured to open your club, attend your club, or coach until you are confident you can do so as safely, by following both the Archery GB guidelines and the current government advice.

-Scottish Archery have released their guidance which can be found here.
+Scottish Archery have released phase 2 of their guidance which can be found here.

 The main office is now closed